ajul/eu4cd/readme.txt

 == How to use ==

 If you're asked for the game directory, find your Europa Universalis IV directory (the one containing the exe).
 Save your creations to your mod folder.
+"Overwriting" a mod file will overwrite the current country in that mod, but will not affect other countries.

 == Rating ==